jordles/notes/Python.md

 | x // y | Floor division operator returns the integer part of the integer division of x by y |
 | x % y | Modulo operator returns the remainder part of the integer division of x by y |

-IDEs have more features than code editors.
-IDEs often include a code editor, debugger, and build automation tools.
-Some IDEs also include a compiler or interpreter.
-Examples of popular IDEs include PyCharm, Visual Studio Code, and Eclipse.
-An IDE is a software application that provides comprehensive facilities for software development.

 ## String Methods